 Step 8: Call a Professional(Optional)

-If you’re still having trouble removing the Lysol or concerned about damaging your wood surfaces, you may want to call a professional.
+If you’re still having trouble removing the Lysol or are concerned about damaging your wood surfaces, you may want to call a professional.
 A professional cleaner will have the tools and experience to safely and effectively remove the Lysol from your wood surfaces.
+They can also inspect and assess any potential damage to your wooden surfaces.
+However, with the right materials and steps, you can successfully remove Lysol from wood on your own.

 Now that you know how to get Lysol off wood, you can safely and effectively remove it from your wood surfaces.
 Be sure to follow the steps outlined above, and you should have no trouble getting rid of any lingering Lysol smell or discoloration.
 If you’re still having trouble or concerned about damaging your wood surfaces, call a professional for help.